Leg Rhythmical Einreibung According to Wegman/Hauschka

 Rhythmical Einreibung of the legs:

 The lower legs and feet are slightly congested.
 The legs are ice cold from toes to groin, they feel entirely lifeless.
 The aim is to induce lasting warmth development and more vitality, so my approach is "close".
 The gesture is one of enfolding and stimulating.

 For her post-treatment rest the patient receives a heat pack with several warming elements on her legs.
 Her condition is quite poor, and she has little vitality, so that she requires vigorous outer support to develop good warmth.

 After the 3rd application the patient says, unasked (referring to her warm legs): "You feel somehow different in yourself.
 Before it was like walking around in a coating or something, and then it is like you are really there."

 From the 3rd treatment onwards, the patient appears much calmer and more self-contained.
 She feels her forces returning and is very much looking forward to being able to cook for her son again and eat with him.
 That is her greatest joy!
 She had had a difficult marriage and feels liberated from it after the divorce.
 She makes no great demands on life, but being together with her son fulfils her deeply.

 From the 7th treatment (end of April 2012) the general condition of the patient deteriorates, the tumor is progressive despite chemotherapy.
 Her legs are more congested, the development of warmth is less intensive and dynamic.
 After the 8th treatment (May 2012), she is admitted to hospital and I no longer see her in my practice.

-In the palliative care unit the patient passes over the threshold in the presence of her son on December 24th that year.
+The patient passes over the threshold in the presence of her son in the palliative care unit on December 24th that year.